Clyde Cowan

-Clyde Lorrain Cowan Jr (December 6, 1919 – May 24, 1974) was an American physicist, the co-discoverer of the neutrino along with Frederick Reines.
+Clyde Lorrain Cowan Jr (December 6, 1919 – May 24, 1974) was an American physicist and the co-discoverer of the neutrino along with Frederick Reines.
 The discovery was made in 1956 in the neutrino experiment.

-Frederick Reines received the Nobel Prize in Physics in 1995 in both their names.
+Reines received the Nobel Prize in Physics in 1995.

 Early life

 Born the oldest of four children in Detroit, Michigan, Cowan's family moved to St. Louis, Missouri, where he began his education attending public schools.
-While attending the Missouri School of Mines and Metallurgy in Rolla, Missouri, Cowan was Editor-in-Chief of the Missouri Miner newspaper from 1939–1940, and graduated in 1940 with a BS in Chemical Engineering.
+While attending the Missouri School of Mines and Metallurgy in Rolla, Missouri, Cowan was Editor-in-Chief of the Missouri Miner newspaper from 1939–1940, and graduated in 1940 with a BS in chemical engineering.

 Military career

 Cowan was a captain in the United States Army Air Forces, where he earned a bronze star in World War II.

 From 1936–1940 he was in the Reserve Officers' Training Corps.
 Cowan joined the U.S. Army Chemical Warfare Service with the rank of Second Lieutenant when America joined World War II in 1941.
 In August 1942, he was transferred to Eighth Air Force stationed in London, England.
 In 1943 he designed and built an experimental cleaning unit to be used in case of gas attack.
 In the following year, he joined the staff of the British Branch of the MIT Radiation Laboratory, which was located in Great Malvern, England.
 In 1945 he was a liaison officer with the Royal Air Force, working to expedite transmittal of technical information and equipment.
 He returned to the United States in 1945, and worked at Wright Patterson Air Force Base in Dayton, Ohio.
 He left active duty in 1946.